DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/imageUrlExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the name of a data source field or an expression that provides a node image's URL.
+Specifies the name of a data source field or an expression that provides a node image's URL or a node's image encoded to Base64.

 ##### param(data): Object
 The current node's data object.